Angelawoo572/gpu-micromagnetics-irregular/README.md

 2. How does irregular geometry affect performance compared with a regular grid?
 3. What tradeoffs arise between dense masked execution and compacted active-cell execution?
 4. How do data layout choices influence local kernel efficiency and FFT efficiency?

+## Solver-Level Optimization

+Beyond kernel-level optimization, this project investigates solver-level performance bottlenecks in GPU-based time integration using SUNDIALS/CVODE.

+Profiling shows that the dominant cost is not the physics RHS kernel alone, but the surrounding Newton–Krylov solver workflow, including repeated vector operations, synchronization, and Jacobian-related computations.

+We implement three key optimizations:

+- **Fused NVector operations**
+  Reduce excessive kernel launches and GPU–CPU synchronization by batching vector operations inside the solver.

+- **Block-diagonal preconditioner (3×3 per cell)**
+  Exploit local problem structure to reduce the cost of Krylov linear solves, while maintaining a lightweight GPU-friendly design.

+- **Analytic Jacobian–vector product (JTV)**
+  Replace finite-difference approximations with a direct kernel, eliminating redundant RHS evaluations and improving work efficiency.

+These optimizations target different aspects of the solver pipeline: coordination overhead, linear solve cost, and redundant computation.

 ## Current Project Structure